 Below is a sample issue of the Improv Illusionist free email newsletter.
-Visit the Subscribe page to get the latest improv news, tips, and physical improv ideas delivered to your inbox every month.
+Subscribe now to get the latest improv news, tips, and physical improv ideas delivered to your inbox every month.

 In this issue: